 What causes pelvic organ prolapse to develop in the first place?

-Any health conditions that put stress on the muscles of the pelvic floor, causing them to weaken, can lead to pelvic organ prolapse.
+Any health conditions that put stress on the muscles of your pelvic floor, causing them to weaken, can lead to pelvic organ prolapse.
 These include:

 - Pregnancy and vaginal child birth.